SherG/cool-iron/blog/partnerships.md

 Why would it benefit them to send you qualified leads?

 1. The referral helps their client solve a problem; and so it earns goodwill for the referrer.
 2. The referring individual or business may also like to receive compensation from you when the referral converts.

-(Conversely, the referrer’s practice area or business model may lead them to decline payment for referrals.)
+Note that not all referrers can receive commissions: their practice area or business model may lead them to decline payment for the clients they refer to you.

 Often the referring business will be one that offers a service that's complementary to your own.